codecoms/codecoms.github.io/_posts/2014-12-07-From-Wordpress-To-Jakyll.md

 1. Jekyll is not a blog software like Wordpress so do not expect something similar. <br> "*Jekyll is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator*" [See here](http://jekyllbootstrap.com/lessons/jekyll-introduction.html).
 2. You need to be familiar with the terminal (CLI)
 3. You to learn to use the markdown "language" (very easy).
-Just go [here](http://daringfireball.net/projects/markdown/syntax) and start familiarize wit it
+Just go [here](http://daringfireball.net/projects/markdown/syntax) and start familiarizing wit it
 4. If you need a good and free markdown editor for Mac I suggest [Mou](http://25.io/mou/)
 5. You need to be familiar with Git and Github and have a Github account.
 You can find a good resource [here](http://sixrevisions.com/resources/git-tutorials-beginners/)
 6. If you host the site on [Github Pages](https://help.github.com/articles/what-are-github-pages/) your blog and content will be publicly accessible (meaning: no private content)